 Recommended: Airbnb Host Fees: Are They Worth It for Airbnb Hosts?

 5. Find a local cleaning company

+The one thing you absolutely can’t skip when setting up your Airbnb is creating a plan for cleaning your property between guests.
 If you live locally and have the time, you could choose to clean the property yourself.
 However, I recommend hiring a cleaning company.

 6. Take listing photos

 Once all of your furniture is in place and you’ve found a local cleaning company, you’re ready to take photos of your property!